st-ty1/Artix_FreshTomato/README.md

 # Artix_FreshTomato
-HowTo: Build FreshTomato-mips/-arm with Artix host system
+HowTo: Build FreshTomato-mips/-arm on Artix host system

 WARNING: Don't start this, if you are not familiar with both - Arch Linux/Artix and the standard building process of FreshTomato!!